harveysanders/drawing-and-animation/README.md

 <img src="https://raw.githubusercontent.com/OperationSpark/drawing-and-animation/master/img/game-scene.png">

 Who-oh, this is starting to look vaguely 70's!
 Could it be?
 That's right!
-Our quick lesson on drawing shapes is about to turn into a game tutorial!
+Our quick lesson on drawing shapes is about to turn into a classic game tutorial!

 Alrighty, let's set up a few more properties before we exit the `p.initialize()` method: